 hSOs provide a compact representation that characterizes the scene category of the images that it has been learnt from.
-Hence, hSOs can be used for scene category classification e.g. office, home, beach, etc. Having learnt hSOs for several scene categories, given a collection of images from an unknown scene category, the category corresponding to the hSO, among the learnt hSOs, that fits the provided collection best can be identified as the unknown category.
-Singhal et al. [28] learn a set of relationships between different regions in a large collection of images with a goal to characterize the scene category.
+Hence, hSOs can be used for scene category classification.
+Singhal et al. [29] learn a set of relationships between different regions in a large collection of images with a goal to characterize the scene category.
 However, these images are hand segmented, and a set of possible relationships between the different regions are predefined (above, below, etc.).
-Other works also categorize scenes but based on global statistics (texture like) of the scene [26, 29] and require extensive human labelling [30].
+Other works [30, 31] also categorize scenes but require extensive human labeling.
 Fei-Fei et al. [3] group the low-level features into themes and themes into scene categories.
 However, the themes need not corresponding to semantically meaningful entities.
 Also, they do not include any location information, and hence cannot capture the interactions between different parts of the image.
-They are able to learn a hierarchy that relates the different scenes according to their similarity, however, our goal is to learn an hierarchy for a particular scene that characterizes the interactions among the entities in the scene, arguably according to the underlying semantics.
+They are able to learn an hierarchy that relates the different scenes according to their similarity, however, our goal is to learn an hierarchy for a particular scene that characterizes the interactions among the entities in the scene, arguably according to the underlying semantics.